ARNiroula/digital-guitar-pedalboard-simulation/README.md

     - [ ] Reverb (there is multiple algorithm to test out for reverb as its super complex!)
     - [ ] Phaser
     - [ ] Wah
+- [ ] Drag and Drop effect pedals so that the user can modify the effect chain
 - [x] Settings to control the Input Source, Audio Devices, Audio Settings (sampling rate, buffer size)

 ... and other Milestones that'll be added later!